NaveenDK/ecommerce-front/README.md

 # Step 5

 Using the data in context state, map over it in the Photos page and display the images.

+Branch to start `rftr-json-fetch` and check the solution `rftr-pics-mapped`